Dancing across the freshly mopped floor. Playing with a cardboard box. Popping air packs from the latest Amazon shipment.

 The only thing that matters is that you’re happy, that you’re a thoughtful, considerate person who understands that there’s more than just what’s inside your own head.

 It’s a beautiful life.
-It’s more beautiful because it’s sprinkled with oddballs, characters, lesbians, gays, all the colors of the world.
+It’s more beautiful because it’s sprinkled with oddballs, characters, LGBTQ+, all the colors of the world.

-Wouldn’t life be boring without all of it, everyone?
+Wouldn’t life be boring without all of the diversity and creativity?